overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    npm install -g .
    ```

-3. **Validate:** From the root directory test that Composer is working by running `composer -h` you should be able to see help text outlining the available commands.
+3. **Validate:** From the root directory test that Composer is working by running `composer -h`.
+You should be able to see help text outlining the available commands.

 ### B) Generate Elasticsearch index mappings

-1. Run the following Composer command to generate elasticsearch index mappings using your data files:
+1. Run the following Composer command to generate Elasticsearch index mappings using your data files:

    ```
-   composer -p generateElasticsearchMapping -f ./data/datatable1.csv -i datatable1 -o ./configs/elasticsearchConfigs/datatable1-mapping.json
+   composer -p ElasticsearchMapping -f ./data/datatable1.csv -i datatable1 -o ./configs/elasticsearchConfigs/datatable1-mapping.json
    ```

     <details>